 Working in Canada as a US Citizen

 Many individuals living in US-Canada border cities like Detroit, Windsor, Buffalo, or Niagara Falls often find jobs across borders.
-A US citizen can live in the US but work in Canada because work permits, visas, and government agreements allow them to access opportunities, making cross-border commuting accessible.
+An American citizen can live in the US but work in Canada because work permits, visas, and government agreements allow them to access opportunities, making cross-border commuting accessible.

 Work Visa and Permit Requirements